ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

 2. Add a 3D Object, Plane to the scene to illustrate the painting

-3. Create a material of the painting using the texture maps in the output file.
+3. Prepare the texture maps
      - Convert Specular Map and Diffusion Map into PNG using ImageMagick
      - Convert Normal Map into TIFF using ImageMagick
      - Use the input as the Base Map